PoliticalGraveyard.com

 See also Find-A-Grave memorial

-Raymond E. Bowkley (1917-1966) — of Lebanon Township, Hunterdon County, N.J.
+Raymond E. Bowkley (1917-1965) — of Lebanon Township, Hunterdon County, N.J.
 Born in Pittston, Luzerne County, Pa., December 9, 1917.
 Republican.
-Served in the U.S. Army during World War II; lawyer; member of New Jersey state house of assembly, 1952-61; member of New Jersey state senate from Hunterdon County, 1962-66.
+Served in the U.S. Army during World War II; prisoner of war in Germany; lawyer; insurance broker; member of New Jersey state house of assembly from Hunterdon County, 1952-61; member of New Jersey state senate from Hunterdon County, 1962-65; died in office 1965.
 Member, American Legion; Moose; American Judicature Society; Elks.
-He was a prisoner of war in Germany during World War II.
-Died in 1966 (age about 48 years).
+Died, from an infection, in University of Pennsylvania Hospital, Philadelphia, Philadelphia County, Pa., April 20, 1965 (age 47 years, 132 days).
 Burial location unknown.

 Alfred V. Brady (1898-1970) — of Bayonne, Hudson County, N.J.
 Born in Bayonne, Hudson County, N.J., July 15, 1898.
 Served in the U.S. Army during World War I; mayor of Bayonne, N.J., 1959-62; defeated, 1962.
 Catholic.
 Member, American Legion; Knights of Columbus.
 Died, in Bayonne Hospital, Bayonne, Hudson County, N.J., July 19, 1970 (age 72 years, 4 days).
 Interment at Bayview - New York Bay Cemetery, Jersey City, N.J.